eebhub/openstudio_nodejs/jason/README.md

 Test
 ------
-From this current directory, in command line, run:
+From this current 'jason' directory, in command line, run:

 ```sh
 node openstudio-run.js